DyegoPinto/DyegoPinto/README.md

 **I'm currently working in my professional devolopment to learn more about the Big Data world right now.**

   - 👀 I’m interested in **Cloud ecosystem and Data engineering.**
   - 🌱 I’m currently learning  **Azure Data Factory, Python, Spark, PySpark e Databricks.**
   - 📫 How to reach me **www.linkedin.com/in/dyegosilva**

+**Certification:**
+  - Microsoft Certified: AZ-900 Azure Fundamentals

 <!---
 DyegoPinto/DyegoPinto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.